zegonix/navigate/README.md

 * `push` - save path to the stack and change to specified directory
 * `pop` - pop one, or the specified amount of entries from the stack and move to the oldest one
 * `stack` - display the stack
-* `book` - move to, or add, remove and display bookmarks
+* `book` - move to/add/remove/display bookmarks

-Every shell has its own stack, save in the file `/tmp/navigate/<process-id>`.
+Every shell has its own stack, saved in the file `/tmp/navigate/<process-id>`.
 `navigate` checks for and deletes orphaned stack files on execution.
+This program does not run background tasks, all state is stored in temporary or configuration files.

 ## setup